paulgain/simple-api/README.md

 # Express, MySQL, JSON Web Token (JWT) and Docker
-A simple REST API with basic CRUD operations on users with JWT authentication.
+A simple REST API with basic CRUD operations on Users with JWT authentication.

-1. Create a user
-2. Log in to generate a digitally signed JWT.

-All future requests to restricted endpoints must include the token in the HTTP Authorization request header where the signature is verified.

-## Generate a public/private RSA key pair
-The JWT is digitally signed with a public/private key pair using RSA.
+## Getting started
+In order to sign and verify the JWT we need to create a public/private RSA key pair.
+These keys are then added as environment variables to `.env`

-Docker Compose's dotenv parser does not support multiline environment variables: https://github.com/docker/compose/issues/3527
+Known issue: Docker Compose's dotenv parser does not support multiline environment variables: https://github.com/docker/compose/issues/3527

 This means we can't set both `JWT_PUBLIC_KEY` and `JWT_PRIVATE_KEY` environment variables over multiple lines.
-As a workaround we can base64 encode each key and copy and paste each key into a single line, the server will decode both keys when signing and verifying the token.
+As a workaround we can base64 encode each key and copy and paste each key into a single line, the server will decode both keys on initialization ready for signing and verifying tokens later.

+### Generate a public/private RSA key pair
-Run this script to generate both keys and copy and paste each key into their respective env var.
+Run this script to generate both keys and copy and paste each key into their respective environment variable.

     $ ./keygen.sh

+### Running the project within Docker

-## Build the image
+Build the image

     $ docker build -t api:latest .

-## Bring up the containers
+Bring up the containers

     $ docker-compose up

-## Useful Docker commands
+### Useful Docker commands

-### List all images (e.g. api, node and mysql)
+List all images (e.g. api, node and mysql)

     $ docker images

-### List the 2 containers (api and mysql:5.7)
+List the 2 containers (api and mysql:5.7)

     $ docker ps

-### Go inside the api container
+Go inside the api container

     $ docker exec -it api /bin/bash

-### Go inside the db container
+Go inside the db container

     $ docker exec -it db /bin/bash

-# Simple API
+### API usage
+1. Create a user
+2. Login to generate a digitally signed JWT (the token)
+3. Call one of the protected endpoints with the token

-## Create a user
+#### Create a user
     curl --location --request POST 'http://localhost:3000/api/users' \
     --header 'Content-Type: application/json' \
     --data-raw '{